-You can check out the Coates Vineyards Organic Sangiovese online.
+You can check out the Coates Vineyards Organic Sangiovese Red Wine online.

 Ziobaffa Organic Pinot Grigio, 2019, Italy

-No GMOs, fully organic and conforming to al the EU criteria on vineyards, the Ziobaffa offerings are always excellent and this light and heady pinot grigio is no exception to that rule.
+No GMOs, fully organically grown and conforming to all the EU criteria on vineyards, the Ziobaffa offerings are always excellent and this light and heady pinot grigio is no exception to that rule.

 This is the ideal wine to sip in company or to save for a day when you just want to relax with a book.

 It lets you make the rules.

 You can check out the Ziobaffa Organic Pinot Grigio, 2019, Italy online.